 US Spends TRILLIONS to Cure The Common Flu

-Is this the most season has ever seen?
-While thousands of people are grateful for their stimulus money, what is the true cost of fighting the ?
+Is this the most expensive Flu season America has ever seen?
+While thousands of people are grateful for their stimulus money, what is the true cost of fighting the common flu?

 Experts say that measures put in place to fend off the coronavirus — mask wearing, social distancing and virtual schooling — were a big factor in preventing a “twindemic” of flu and COVID-19.

-Prevention of the has never cost so much.
+Prevention of the common flu has never cost so much.

 The amount of money the U.S. spent in WW2 was a lot cheaper for American taxpayers than this pandemic.